atk4/dsql/docs/expressions.rst

     $query -> where('time', '>', $query->expr('NOW()'));

-You can specify some of the expressio properties through first argument of the constructor:
+You can specify some of the expression properties through first argument of the constructor:

 .. code-block:: php